ZhaoYuLL/APCSFinalProject/README.md

 DevLog 5/30
 ------
-Zhao Yu Lin:
+Zhao Yu Lin: Changed the background, changed fonts + colors, cleaned up some aesthetics, made some very basic particle effect coming from mouse.

-Brandon O'Connor:
+Brandon O'Connor: Created custom sprites for the current classes, made changes to all the child classes of Root.
+Changed beets class to onion due to similarity w/ radish.

 DevLog 5/28
 ------
 Zhao Yu Lin: Added some temporary images as background and tweaked score.